 Can I machine wash my camping tent?

-No, you should never machine wash your Camping Tent.
+No, you should never machine wash your camping tent.
 Washing machines, especially top-loaders with agitators, can stretch, tear, and permanently damage the delicate waterproof coatings and seams of tent fabrics.
 Always hand wash your tent using a large tub and mild, outdoor-specific cleaning agents.